-Named a member of the National Soccer Hall of Fame in October 2021, Payne’s career includes over 30 years of high-profile, executive leadership positions within U.S. Soccer and Major League Soccer, and he adds invaluable expertise and experience to the US Club Soccer front office.
+Named a member of the National Soccer Hall of Fame in October 2021, Payne’s career included over 30 years of high-profile, executive leadership positions within U.S. Soccer and Major League Soccer, which added invaluable expertise and experience when he joined US Club Soccer’s front office.

 In 1994, he assembled the first ownership group for D.C.
 United and was a founding member of the MLS Board of Governors.
 When the MLS began in 1996, Payne also served as the President and General Manager of D.C.
 United.

 The iconic franchise went on to appear in the first four MLS Cup championships, winning three times, in addition to capturing U.S. Open Cup (1996), CONCACAF Champions Cup (1998) and the InterAmerican Cup (1998) titles – the first major international trophies for any American club.

 As Managing Director of Soccer for Anschutz Entertainment Group (AEG), Payne helped reorganize MLS in 2000 and became responsible for six of the 10 teams in the professional league.

 Three years later, he returned to D.C.
 United and resumed his President and General Manager tenures.
 D.C.
 United subsequently won the MLS Cup the following year.
 The team went on to claim the 2006 and 2007 Supporters Shield for leading the league in points; and in 2008 and 2009, D.C.
 United made back-to-back Open Cup finals appearances, winning in 2008.
 In Oct.
 2015, D.C.
 United inducted Payne into the club’s Hall of Tradition.